snowplow/snowplowanalytics.com/_posts/2018-02-13-dataflow-runner-0.4.0-released/index.md

 **TODO BEN CAN YOU DEFINE WHAT one informational line MEANS?
 ADD A BIT MORE DETAIL HERE**

-This is in contrast with the previous approach which consisted of outputting every step state every fifteen seconds.
+This is in contrast with the previous approach which consisted of outputting every step's state every fifteen seconds.

+**TODO DO YOU MEAN EMITTING EVERY 15 SECONDS THE STATE OF EVERY STEP IN THE JOBFLOW - WHETHER PAST PRESENT OR FUTURE?**

 <h2 id="roadmap">3.
 Roadmap</h2>

+Dataflow Runner continues to evolve at Snowplow.

-As we stated in [the blog post for the previous release][release-030-post], we are committed to supporting other clouds such as Azure HDInsight (see [issue #22][issue-22]) and Google Cloud Dataproc (see [issue #33][issue-33]).
+As we stated in [the blog post for the previous release][release-030-post], we are committed to supporting other cloud "big data services" such as Azure HDInsight (see [issue #22][issue-22]) and Google Cloud Dataproc (see [issue #33][issue-33]).

 If you have other features in mind, feel free to log an issue in [the GitHub repository][df-runner-issues].

 <h2 id="contributing">4.
 Contributing</h2>

 You can check out the [repository][df-runner-repo] if you'd like to get involved!

-In particular, any preparatory work getting other cloud providers integrated would be much appreciated.
+In particular, any help integrating other big data services such as HDInsight or Cloud Dataproc would be much appreciated.

 [release-040]: https://github.com/snowplow/dataflow-runner/releases/tag/0.4.0
 [release-030-post]: /blog/2017/05/30/dataflow-runner-0.3.0-released#roadmap